 Policyholder account balances are generally equal to the account value, which includes accrued interest credited, but excludes the impact of any applicable charge that may be incurred upon surrender.
-See Note 3 of the Notes to the Interim Condensed Consolidated Financial Statements, as well as "- Liquidity and Capital Resources - The Company - Primary Sources of Liquidity and Capital - Funding Sources - Funding Agreements."
+See Note 3 of the Notes to the Consolidated Financial Statements included in our 2020 Annual Report.
 A discussion of policyholder account balances by segment, as well as Corporate & Other, can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Policyholder Liabilities" included in our 2020 Annual Report.
+Policyholder account balances also include amounts associated with funding agreements issued in connection with our institutional spread margin business.
+See "- Liquidity and Capital Resources - The Company - Primary Sources of Liquidity and Capital - Funding Sources - Funding Agreements."